PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

  fi
 ```

-you can train the model by yourself using ```bash run.sh --stage 0 --stop_stage 3```， or you can download the pretrained model by the script below:
+you can train the model by yourself using ```bash run.sh --stage 0 --stop_stage 3```, or you can download the pretrained model by the script below:

 ```
 wget https://deepspeech.bj.bcebos.com/release2.1/aishell/s1/aishell.release.tar.gz
 tar aishell.release.tar.gz
 ```

-You need to prepare an audio file, please confirme the sample rate of the audio is 16K.
-Assume the path of the audio file is ```data/test_audio.wav```,  you can get the result by runing the script below.
+You need to prepare an audio file, please confirm the sample rate of the audio is 16K.
+Assume the path of the audio file is ```data/test_audio.wav```, you can get the result by running the script below.

 ```bash
 CUDA_VISIBLE_DEVICES= ./local/test_hub.sh conf/conformer.yaml exp/conformer/checkpoints/avg_20 data/test_audio.wav